Seif-Elsokary/ecommerce_app/README.md

 # E-Commerce API

+**Ecommerce App** is a web application for online shopping.
+It allows users to browse products, add them to the cart, and complete purchases.
+Key features include product management, user accounts, and advanced search.
+The backend is built with Java and Spring Boot, with MySQL for the database.

 ## Introduction
 This is a backend system for an **E-Commerce** application built with **Spring Boot**.
 It provides a RESTful API for managing users, products, orders, shopping carts, and authentication.